ajzal-byte/chat-app-mern/README.md

 # Bello ChatApp

-ChatApp is a real-time messaging application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack along with Socket.io for real-time communication.
+This is a real-time messaging application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack along with Socket.io for real-time communication.
 It also utilizes TailwindCSS and Daisy UI for styling, providing a visually appealing and responsive user interface.

 ## Features